-The Merger will create the Kingdom's third-largest bank (according to the total assets as of 31 March 2019G), a top-tier retail and corporate bank, and provide access to a global banking network by diversifying its shareholders and customers base to facilitate the flow of investment capital into Saudi Arabia and the growth of international trade.
-SABB will be well positioned to support the Saudi economy, Saudi residents and Saudi companies in Saudi Arabia and internationally.
+The Merger has created the Kingdom's third-largest bank (according to the total assets as of 30 June 2019G), a top-tier retail and corporate bank, and provides access to a global banking network to facilitate the flow of investment capital into Saudi Arabia and the growth of international trade.
+SABB is better positioned to support the Saudi economy, Saudi residents and Saudi companies in Saudi Arabia and internationally.
 The benefits of the merger created post completion of the transaction are expected to be fully realized in the earnings of the merged bank two to three years subsequent to the completion of the transaction on 16 June 2019.